-We heard from our students, staff, and families that they wanted to see our Actions largely stay the same for next year as they are seeing a lot of progress given the amount of challenges we faced this year due to the ongoing pandemic.
-Educational Partners also communicated the need to make some modifications and additions to the Actions for SY 22-23.
+We heard from our staff and families that they wanted to see our Actions stay the same for next year as they are seeing a lot of progress, but they also communicated that they wanted some modifications and additions to the Actions for SY 22-23.
 Based on the themes outlined above from our educational partners, the feedback was incorporated into our LCAP in the following ways:

-Goal 1 Action 6: We will strengthen our classroom libraries by purchasing additional books that more closely align to student interest and identities in order to further build excitement and investment in literacy.
-In response to feedback from our staff, we will also make an asserted effort to focus additional teammate development time on building consistencies and alignment on the implementation of StudySync.
-Goal 2 Action 7: We will be adding a network-wide Data Specialist Role to support our Goal 2.
+Goal 1 Action 6: We will be adding a network-wide Data Specialist Role to support our Goal 1.
 This role will be pivotal in supporting our data step backs and overall data analysis.
 This role will lead professional development efforts to guide staff in facilitating academic and behavior data talks/analysis with an emphasis on improving outcomes for our unduplicated student populations.
 This position will also work closely with our site-based Academic Interventionists in identifying tier 2 and 3 intervention supports.
-The addition of this position was influenced by staff input for more intervention support and additional alignment on how we approach data analysis.